ramesaliyev/data-processing-101/archive/resources/hadoop-cluster/README.md

 192.168.64.6 hworker1
 192.168.64.7 hworker2
 ```

 > - Change ip adresses with your own.
-> - Note that sometimes ip addresses like `127.0.1.1` could cause problem.
+> - Maybe Private Network IP addresses could be used here (not tested).

-> - Use Private Network IP addresses here if possible.
+Note that ip addresses like `127.0.1.1` could cause problems.
+So remove them from hosts file if they exist for hostnames given above.

 **Step 2:** Create non-root user with sudo privileges.
 In this walkthrough, default non-root user `ubuntu` will be used.